German stocks - Factors to watch on August 13

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT Aug 13 The DAX top-30 index looked set to open flat on Monday, according to premarket data from brokerage Lang & Schwarz at 0620 GMT.
-The following are some of the factors that may move German stocks:
+FRANKFURT, Aug 13 - The following are some of the factors that may move German stocks on Tuesday:

 E.ON